Give me ten men really detached from the world,

 Fr Scot Armstrong

-Fr Scot Armstrong is the fourth priest who comprises the foundation community of the Brisbane Oratory in Formation.
+Fr Scot Armstrong is the third priest who comprises the foundation community of the Brisbane Oratory in Formation.
 Fr Armstrong comes to Brisbane from the Wagga Wagga Diocese, having been Parish Priest of Ganmain and seminary professor and Vice-Rector at Vianney College.
 He has been involved in the Oratory project from the beginning.
 Fr Armstrong brings a wealth of experience in academic circles as well as extensive pastoral work and a love of sacred music.

 Br Tyson King